ono-midori/ono-midori.github.io/techs/zguide.md

 - PUSH and PULL
 - PAIR and PAIR

-You’ll also see references to XPUB and XSUB sockets, which we’ll come to later (they’re like raw versions of PUB and SUB).
+You'll also see references to XPUB and XSUB sockets, which we'll come to later (they're like raw versions of PUB and SUB).
 Any other combination will produce undocumented and unreliable results, and future versions of ZeroMQ will probably return errors if you try them.
 You can and will, of course, bridge other socket types via code, i.e., read from one socket type and write to another.

 #### High-Level Messaging Patterns

 These four core patterns are cooked into ZeroMQ.
 They are part of the ZeroMQ API, implemented in the core C++ library, and are guaranteed to be available in all fine retail stores.

 On top of those, we add high-level messaging patterns.
-We build these high-level patterns on top of ZeroMQ and implement them in whatever language we’re using for our application.
+We build these high-level patterns on top of ZeroMQ and implement them in whatever language we're using for our application.
 They are not part of the core library, do not come with the ZeroMQ package, and exist in their own space as part of the ZeroMQ community.
 For example the Majordomo pattern, which we explore in *Chapter 4 - Reliable Request-Reply Patterns*, sits in the GitHub Majordomo project in the ZeroMQ organization.

 One of the things we aim to provide you with in this book are a set of such high-level patterns, both small (how to handle messages sanely) and large (how to make a reliable pub-sub architecture).

 #### Working with Messages

 The libzmq core library has in fact two APIs to send and receive messages.
-The `zmq_send()` and `zmq_recv()` methods that we’ve already seen and used are simple one-liners.
+The `zmq_send()` and `zmq_recv()` methods that we've already seen and used are simple one-liners.
 We will use these often, but `zmq_recv()` is bad at dealing with arbitrary message sizes: it truncates messages to whatever buffer size you provide.
-So there’s a second API that works with zmq_msg_t structures, with a richer but more difficult API:
+So there's a second API that works with `zmq_msg_t` structures, with a richer but more difficult API:

 - Initialise a message: `zmq_msg_init()`, `zmq_msg_init_size()`, `zmq_msg_init_data()`.
 - Sending and receiving a message: `zmq_msg_send()`, `zmq_msg_recv()`.